 10. Search Marketing

 Search marketing is prevailing if we examine the top digital sales channels.
 Social media is much further behind in almost all other areas, its enduring popularity with consumers notwithstanding.
 We know now that in many areas, social media is a good tool for connecting consumers with a brand, successful enhancing favourability and cognisance but it normally doesn’t energise lead volume or sales.

 With organic search, the changing face of the SERPs as shown by the Mozcast, is a movement marketers need to be aware of.
-SERPs features update, which shows the types of links within a bundle of top 10k keywords they monitor, demonstrating the significance of knowledge panels which are important for both brands and SMEs.
+SERPs features update, which shows the types of links within a bundle of top 10k keywords they monitor.
+This demonstrates the significance of knowledge panels which are important for both brands and SMEs.

 11. Marketing Tech

 The development here is that there will be no respite in innovative approaches used to analyse or automate.
 Technology enabled targeted marketing powered by important customer interactions, propelled by the use of consumer data, will be the latest trend in moving the performance needle on growth and martech is lighting the way.

 This test here is about tools for assimilating perceptions from dissimilar paid media ad serving tools and which give the best effects.
 Launched recently rivery.io, ‘an intuitive SaaS integration tool to consolidate all your data from both internal and external sources into a single data platform in the cloud’, should do well.
 The tendency here is for novel integrated media tools that are not Google or Adobe, that aid comparison performance for different media.

 These are additional analysis tools services and are startlingly expensive since they are not marketing technology that will increase directly leads or sales to your business.

 If you would like to know more about incorporating digital media into your marketing strategy, then contact a member of our team.
 Remember to like us on Facebook to stay up-to-date with the latest marketing information.